Finding the Best Places to Retire Since 2006!

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

-Cons: Folly Beach is completely exposed if a hurricane should strike.
+Cons: Folly Beach is completely exposed if a hurricane should strike, and Hurricane Ian in 2022 caused some street flooding and wind damage.

 Notes: The town is often crowded, and the surfers are sometimes a little rowdy.
 Most in-depth shopping is done in Charleston, 10 minutes away.
-Folly Beach has growb by 7% during the last decade.
+Folly Beach started to lose population in 2019 but the loss has plateaued.
+Home prics have decreased 10% from a year ago.

 Recommended as a Retirement Spot?
 Yes